BJSmithIEEE/SPECfiles/README.md

   ...
 ```

+Again, this is a legacy approach which may have security implications in the case people have root on system, VM or Container instances.

-Consider yourself, and your Enterprise, warned for not architecting your enterprise correctly for non-Windows, POSIX (UNIX/Linux) enterprise with appropriate REALM (Domain) contexts if you have to use something leagacy like this.
+> **WARNING:**  Consider yourself, and your Enterprise, warned for **not properly architecting your enterprise** for non-Windows, POSIX (UNIX/Linux) enterprise with appropriate REALM (Domain) contexts if you have to use something leagacy like this.

+> **TIP:**  We know a lot of Windows-centric shops don't understand anything but Windows, and why doesn't Linux use Microsoft stuff (when it's Microsoft that ignored existing Internet standards and created something Windows-only later), but please enlightent them to something like IPA, especially ID Mapping, or storing POSIX attributes in AD instead of having a hack of different REALM (Domain) equivalents that requires something like this for Kerberos authentication.